-The readings this week focused on two different business models: traditional online advertising and the modified, modern patronage model made popular through the platform Patreon.
-In this post, I focus on the ad readings, whose general consensus seems to be that the current advertising system is broken—people don’t like online ads (based on views and/or clicks), so AdBlock Plus is extorting publishers and content creators like some kind of digital mafia boss, with those who rely on ad revenue helpless to stop it.
+The general consensus seems to be that the current online advertising system is broken.
+People don’t like online ads (based on views and/or clicks), so AdBlock Plus is extorting publishers and content creators like some kind of digital mafia boss, with those who rely on ad revenue helpless to stop it.
 This makes actually making any money very difficult, especially when we tend to pass on the responsibility of dealing with the current broken advertising model, and then use the excuse of “neutral” platforms, software and extensions to explain why it is not our job to fix them/why they cannot be fixed.
 Of course, no platform, software, or extension is neutral.
 At some point in the process, a biased human being is on the other side of the screen making very biased human decisions about how things are designed, and how they operate.
 If we want to fix the system, we shouldn’t “[…] build systems that let us pass the buck to someone else, in exchange for passing them a few bucks”; we should demand and take responsibility for the things that affect us.
 Or, at least, that’s Anil Dash’s argument.

 I think this is easier said than done.